 The process of moving the entire garden is not that simple and involves a lot of complicated steps, even the slightest of mistake can cost you your plants.
 So without delaying any further get hold of your hoses and wheel barrels and get started.

 The most dreadful and worst time to move your garden to another place is during the summer season.
 Dryness takes over the moisture during this season, and overexposure to sunlight can lead to acute damage to the plants.
 To make sure that your plants stay fresh and hydrated keep the roots away from direct sun exposure, wind or heat.
 Roots can desiccate very quickly leaving plants damaged and lifeless.
-Therefore, it is recommended to choose the right time of a year to relocate these plants.
+Therefore, it is recommended to choose the right time of year to relocate these plants.
 Still, if you don’t have an option and you ought to move during the summer season, then make sure to take all the precautions to move all your plants from your garden in the right condition.

-Mark the exact place where you intend to place your plants:
+Mark the exact place where you intend to place your plants

 No matter whether the new location is on the same premises or somewhere else, make sure to mark the spots where you intend to place the particular plant.
 Also, visually indicate the places before going ahead with digging, this exercise will help you to avoid any confusion at the time of plantation.
-Longer you will delay planting, higher are the chances that your plants will get damaged.
+The longer you will delay planting, the higher are the chances that your plants will get damaged.
 Keep things ready beforehand, if you intend to plant the same in the pot then ensure that soil is dug enough to go to the bottom to nourish the roots.
 In case you are planning to move in summers then you can also douse and splash the spots with water before finally transferring the plants to the new location.
 However, if you are unsure about the place then you can also dig trenches and can plant the roots in the same temporarily. ‘

-Keep the transportation ready:
+Keep the transportation ready

 If you are transferring plants from ground to pot or from ground to ground at the same place, then you may skip this step but if you are transporting plant to ground to some far off location, then you may need to have certain receptacles to transport your plant safely and securely to the new place.
 You can use the basic pots and buckets, however, they aren’t available you can always use the burlap to wrap the root ball.
 Already your plants are going through a lot while shifting, thus you must ensure that they are transported with utmost care and precautions.
 The entire process of transporting plants from one place to another must go as smoothly as it can.

-The watering schedule for plants:
+The watering schedule for plants

 The plants which are soon to be transported must have a special watering schedule.
 Don’t forget that is easier to remove the roots of the plants that are frequently watered.
 Make Sure to water the plants night before the movement to keep them hydrated.
 Hydration helps to sustain the jolt they may have while moving.
 Soak the roots well, also bottom of the plants must be submerged well in water for at least two to three hours before re-plantation.
 Here are some of the bare root or naked plants which must be taken care really well: